ymuichiro/quick_learning_symbol_en/09_multisig.md

 ### Transfer with an Aggregate Bonded Transaction

-Aggregate bonded transactions can be announced without specifying cosignatories.
-It is completed by declaring that the transaction will be pre-stored with a hash lock, and the cosigner additionally signs the transaction once it has been stored on the network.
+Aggregate bonded transactions can be announced without specifying co-signatories.
+It is completed by declaring that the transaction will be pre-stored with a hash lock, and the co-signer additionally signs the transaction once it has been stored on the network.

 ```js
 tx = sym.TransferTransaction.create(